 - Duplicate Content: Not only is using other online content illegally, but it’s also disadvantageous for SEO.
 Copying and pasting someone else’s content will result in a penalty from Google and send TCC’s website down in search results.

 - Alt Text: This text is given to images to help convey their message.
 Alt text is required for ADA compliance.
 Google likes alt text and will favor the websites that use it.

 - SEO keywords: Use two to three SEO key phrases on each page.
 Use specific, targeted words and phrases and ignore common words such as “a,” “the,” “as,” and “and.”
 Use the keywords or phrases in the page title and near the top of the content of the page.

 Each page has a page title and page name.

 The page name is required and will display on the browser tab and inner navigation.

 The page title will display on the page and will default to the page name if left blank.
 This will be valuable for long page names that need to be abbreviated for URLs.

 How to Style Tables

-While it is easy for sighted users to view information in a table, someone that cannot see the table won’t be able to make those same associations without a screen reader and proper formatting.
+While it is easy for sighted users to view the information in a table, someone that cannot see the table won’t be able to make those same associations without a screen reader and proper formatting.
 Tables are not mobile optimized and must be formatted correctly to be Americans with Disabilities Act (ADA) compliant.
 Only use tables if there is no other way to format your information.

-Follow these steps to make sure your table is ADA compliant:
+Follow these steps to make sure your table is ADA-compliant: